-Forget packaged frozen pizza bites!
+Forget packaged frozen pizza rolls!
 These Homemade Pepperoni Rolls are a fun dinner, satisfying snack, or easy lunch box item and are made with just five ingredients.

 Last week I waxed poetic about the peanut butter bars I grew up eating in the Midwest (read: Peanut Butter Quinoa Bars).
 Now it’s time for another regional goodie: Pepperoni Rolls!
 Google tells me they hail from West Virginia.
 I grew up eating a version in Pennsylvania, where the schools even sell them for fundraisers.
 They’re that good!

 This easy pepperoni roll recipe is actually a smaller version of the Pizza Bread recipe I posted a few years ago.
 I was inspired by my sister-in-law, who makes this mini version for her teens and his friends (and even sends them with his team for away sports matches–hello, Best Mom Ever!).

 My kids have been loving these (cold) in their lunch boxes.
 I’ve also taken some out of the freezer for “Scrounge Nights” when we’re eating out of the fridge and freezer.

 |You might also like: Ham and Cheese Pinwheels|